AdobeDocs/experience-manager-core-components.en/help/developing/context-aware-configs.md

 # Sling Context-Aware Configurations and Core Components {#sling-context-aware-configurations}

-Context-aware configurations are a feature of Sling and are configurations that are related to a content resource or a resource tree and are leveraged by the Core Components to allow site-wide configurations.
+Context-aware configurations are a [feature of Sling](https://sling.apache.org/documentation/bundles/context-aware-configuration/context-aware-configuration.html).
+They are configurations that are related to a content resource or a resource tree and are leveraged by the Core Components to allow site-wide configurations.

 ## Sling Context-Aware Configurations {#context-aware-configurations}